 North Carolina has more than 18 million acres of forestland and more than 8 million acres of farmland.
 Most is owned by private landowners.
 Forestry and agriculture contributes approximately $75 billion to our economy.
 The importance of the management, preservation, and succession of these resource cannot be overestimated.

-While many investors include real estate as part of their portfolio, owning forestland is very different from owning a shopping center or shares in a real estate investment trust.
-Non-industrial private forestland owners face unique challenges and opportunities because they own an asset that is unlike any other.
+While many investors include real estate as part of their portfolio, owning rural land is very different from owning a shopping center or shares in a real estate investment trust.
+Rural landowners face unique challenges and opportunities because they own an asset that is unlike any other.

 For many of our clients, land and timber are their large asset.
-Timber markets, continuity of managements, taxes, and family interest in the forestland asset are all important factors in developing long-term plans.
+Markets, continuity of managements, taxes, and family interest in the land asset are all important factors in developing long-term plans.
 Estate plans should be tailored to meet these needs.

-Jason is a N.C.
-Registered Forester, a Certified Forester, and a member of the Society of American Foresters, and the Association of Consulting Foresters.
-He has written about these issues for more than two decades, and has presented at numerous state, regional and national conference on various issues affecting forest landowners.
-He writes about planning issues at www.planpreserveprotect.com.
+I am a N.C.
+Registered Forester and a Certified Forester.
+I am also a member of the Society of American Foresters, the Association of Consulting Foresters, and the American Agricultural Law Association.
+I have written about these issues for more than two decades, and have presented at numerous state, regional and national conference on various issues affecting forest landowners.
+I write about planning issues at www.planpreserveprotect.com.